 I-829 Petition: Within the 90-day period immediately before the two-year anniversary of obtaining conditional permanent residency, the investor must file Form I-829, Petition by Entrepreneur to Remove Conditions, to demonstrate that the required jobs have been created and that the investment capital remains at risk.

-Naturalization: After holding permanent residency (a Green Card) for at least five years (including the two-year conditional period), EB-5 investors and their family members may be eligible to apply for US citizenship through the naturalization process, provided they meet all the standard naturalization requirements, including good moral character, physical presence, and English language proficiency.
+Naturalization: After holding permanent residency (a Green Card) for at least five years (including the two-year conditional period), EB-5 investors and their family members may be eligible to apply for U.S. citizenship through the naturalization process, provided they meet all the standard naturalization requirements, including good moral character, physical presence, and English language proficiency.

-Application for Naturalization Process
+How to Get U.S. Citizenship: Application for Naturalization Process

 Naturalization enables a Green Card holder to apply for citizenship and become a United States citizen.
-This is available to people who have been lawful permanent residents for three to five years as well as those who meet various military service requirements.
-Those who apply for naturalization based on a period or type of military service do not need to meet the continuous presence requirement.
+This is available to people who have been lawful permanent residents for three to five years, as well as those who meet various military service requirements.

 Submit an application: